Terence Higgins (judge)

 The Hon.
-Honorary Air Commodore Terence (Terry) John Higgins AO KC (born 1943) is an Australian-born judge of the National and Supreme Courts of Papua New Guinea, and a former Chief Justice of the Supreme Court of the Australian Capital Territory.
+Honorary Air Commodore Terence John Higgins AO KC (born 1943) is an Australian-born judge of the National and Supreme Courts of Papua New Guinea, and a former Chief Justice of the Supreme Court of the Australian Capital Territory.

 Early years

 Higgins was born in 1943 in Hobart, Tasmania.
 He was educated at St Augustines Christian Brothers College in Yarraville, Victoria, and subsequently at St Edmund's College in Canberra.
 He undertook tertiary studies at the Australian National University, Canberra soon after it separated from the University of Melbourne.
 He received the George Knowles Memorial Prize at the Australian National University in 1962 and qualified with honours on his law degree.
 In 1966, he married Anne Binnie.

 After leaving university, he took articles in the Canberra firm of J J O’Neill Solicitors.
 On completion of his articles, he was admitted as a barrister and solicitor of the Supreme Court of the Australian Capital Territory in 1967.
 He remained there until he became a partner in the law firm Higgins Faulks & Martin.
 He was a partner there until 1984.
 The firm later was renamed Higgins Solicitors.

 During his time as a solicitor, he was a member of the Council of the Law Society of the Australian Capital Territory between 1973 and 1983.

 In 1984, Higgins moved to sole practice at the bar as a barrister.
 He was also admitted as a barrister in the Supreme Court of New South Wales in 1984, and as a barrister in the Supreme Court of Victoria in 1986, as each State of Australia had separate admission rules for barristers at the time.
 He served on the National Executive of the Australian Labor Party between 1986 and 1987.
 He was appointed as a King's Counsel in 1987.
 He served from 1988 until 1990 as Vice President of the Australian Capital Territory Bar Association.
 He was also a member of the Australian Capital Territory Gaming and Liquor Authority from 1987 to 1990 during that time.